openhab/website/blog/2022-06-26-openhab-3-3-release.md

 While there are too many new features and enhancements to list here, we wanted to highlight a couple efforts which we think are particularly impactful.

-## IOS Client
+## iOS Client

-Our IOS team has been hard at work to support the openHAB 3.3 UI in our iPhone and iPad client.
+Our iOS team has been hard at work to support the openHAB 3.3 UI in our iPhone and iPad client.
 The current release supports using the Main UI in a full screen view along with support when using remotely through [**myopenHAB.org**](https://myopenhab.org/).
 Keep on the lookout for our next release which will include enhancements for making the Main UI selectable as the main entry point into the application as well as enhancements to make the Main UI view more resilient to network conditions.

 <p align="center"><img style="max-width: 60%;" src="/uploads/2022-06_ios_mainui.gif"/></p>